-I believe I know what life is calling me to do: To help individuals, groups and organizations to learn, to live, to promote “seize the day” leading to reduced ignorance and reduced suffering and enhanced living.
+I know what life is calling me to do: To help individuals, groups, and organizations to learn, to live, to promote “seize the day” leading to reduced ignorance and reduced suffering, and enhanced living.

-I believe a leader who knows, who understands and is inspired by his/her vision is in a better position to lead others and to inspire others to a shared vision for the team and organization.
+A leader who knows, who understands, and is inspired by his/her vision is in a better position to lead others and to inspire others to a shared vision for the team and organization.

 I Encourage the Heart

 I know the only things a leader can control are the ABCs – Attitude, Behavior and Choices.
 Most of all, I know I cannot control others.
-I believe it is my responsibility to get to know others, my followers and understand them including their strengths, weaknesses, concerns, pains and worries.
-I know I cannot motivate, but I believe I can inspire by showing how much I care and cheering people on to bring their best, to be their best, to do their best for our team and organization.
+It is my responsibility to get to know others, my followers and understand them including their strengths, weaknesses, concerns, pains and worries.
+I cannot motivate, but I can inspire by showing how much I care and cheering people on to bring their best, to be their best, to do their best for our team and organization.

-These are the leadership questions I continuously ask of myself and of my followers:
+These are the leadership questions I ask of myself and of my followers: